Take a Lesson from the Ground brings together recent work by Douglas Farthing, Paul Patrick Fenner and Jevan Watkins Jones.

 Paul Patrick Fenner’s densely populated paintings derive from a process of improvisation in which both memories and imagined situations are in play.
 The figures drift in a space somewhere on the edge of town, among weeds and undergrowth.
 They move about, take on weight, or remain glimpsed, spectral.

 For Jevan Watkins Jones, the act of drawing mirrors the natural processes he is preoccupied with.
-In contrast to the classifying externality of botanical art, Watkins Jones’ studies are empathetic responses: the act of drawing is here about establishing a rhythm that can serve as an expressive sign of a plant’s unfolding unity.
+In contrast to the classifying externality of botanical art, Watkins Jones’ studies are empathetic responses: the act of drawing is here about establishing a rhythm that can serve as an expressive sign of a plant’s unfolding unity or slow decay.